HiGregSmith/KiCommand/README.md

 that are executed sequentially.
 Arguments occur before the command that uses them.
-The arguments are *consumed* by a command and the results of the command are stored on top of any previously unused arguments or results, making those arguments and results available to a future commands.
+The arguments are *consumed* by a command and the results of the command are stored on top of any previously unused arguments or results, making those arguments and results available to future commands.

 This is implemented and often imagined as a *stack* structure.
 In this structure, the stack holds *values* (aka *operands* or *arguments*) that are used in